jcalcampbell/Nursing-Simulation-Site/README.md

 # Nursing-Simulation-Site
 Simulation Site for URI Department of Nursing

-This project was starte to provide nursing students at URI with a mobile platform to access simulated patient data for use in URI's Nursing Sim Labs in White Hall.
+This project was started to provide nursing students at URI with a mobile platform to access simulated patient data for use in URI's Nursing Sim Labs in White Hall.
 This platform allows for various patient simulations to be created and help students in practicing giving medication.
 The system uses barcodes to lookup patients and medicatation in their various databases and retrieves the data necessary for the current simulation.